 Small Business Income While It Lasts

 What started as a blog in early 2016 has become something of an online business venture.
 By the time I pay expenses and shareholders, donate half of the profits and pay taxes, I’m left with about 25 cents per dollar of revenue.

 Nevertheless, 25% of a profitable business is nothing to sneeze at, and we’re about at the point where it’s about enough to support our living expenses… as long as the good times last.

 When Those Income Streams Cease to Age 59.5

 The future is unknowable, but let’s say those income streams run dry by the time I’m 50 years old.
-I’ve got about another decade to cover.
+I’ve got about another decade to cover before the next epoch.

 I could use Substantial Equal Periodic Payments to access tax-deferred money early, but I don’t foresee that need.
 I could also build a Roth ladder to make that money more accessible, but I don’t plan on spending money from a Roth IRA unless I have no other option.